alexpetros/showdown-autopsy/README.md

 The only pre-requisite is that you have to understand some command-line basics.

-I'm still working on this so the interface is subject to change.
+I'm still working on this so the interface is subject to change (right now it's not that great).

 ## Installation
 Just download this repo and run the `parser.awk` script with any showdown battle log as the STDIN.